BigDataBiology/big-data-biology_org/positions.md

-**To apply**: send an email to [luispedro@big-data-biology.org](mailto:luispedro@big-data-biology.org) with your CV and one representative publication.
+**To apply**: send an email to [luispedro@big-data-biology.org](mailto:luispedro@big-data-biology.org) with your CV (preferably **without a photo**) and one representative publication.
 Feel free to email with questions or to approach me at conferences about this topic (my [personal website](http://luispedro.org) will list upcoming travels).

 Some **FAQs about the job in Shanghai**: